asukakenji/go/generator/STORY.md

 ### 4. Goroutine-Channel Approach - Wrong Solution

-Before starting our first step into the correct solution, let's see an incorrect one first (<kbd>[view][story4.go]</kbd>):
+Before making our first step to the correct solution, let's see an incorrect one first (<kbd>[view][story4.go]</kbd>):